mailtodanish/ofsc-plugin-js/readme.md

-## A JavaScript Sample Plugin for Oracle Field Service (OFSC)
+## A JavaScript Sample Plugin with "Service Workers" for Oracle Field Service (OFSC)

-### Service Workers are implemented to improve offline capabilities, enhance performance, and ensure an overall improved user experience.It also reduces server call by utilizing local caching.
+### "Service Workers" are implemented to improve offline capabilities, enhance performance, and ensure an overall improved user experience.It also reduces server call by utilizing local caching.

-## Zip only below files and upload to OFSC
+## Zip only the files below and upload to OFSC.

     - plugin.js
     - index.html